LOADING ...

 Bắt đầu làm bài nào

-Walk right in around the back
+Walk right in it's around the

 Fasha the dog.
-And livin' in the tower like that, they got a lot of
+And livin' in the bell like that, they got a lot of

 microbus, shovels and rakes and implements of destruction and headed

-on the city dump.
+on toward the dump.

 We didn't find one.
 Until we to a side road, and off the side of the